jptaranto/typey/README.md

 ### CSS units used in typey

-**px**
-By far the simplest unit you can use to size typography on the web.
+`px` - By far the simplest unit you can use to size typography on the web.
 It translates very easily from mockups produced in a certain over-rated graphics suite.
 In typey, all base sizes are specified in `px` (or `pt`) and are automatically converted to your `$base-unit`.

-**pt**
-Translates equally well from design mockups as `px` but should be kept for use solely within print stylesheets.
+`pt` - Translates equally well from design mockups as `px` but should be kept for use solely within print stylesheets.
 For the simplest approach when writing print stylesheets set your $base-unit as `pt` and define all base sizes as `pt`.

-**rem**
-Sets `font-size` as relative to the `html` elements `font-size` and allows you to resize fonts dynamically with media queries.
+`rem` - Sets `font-size` as relative to the `html` elements `font-size` and allows you to resize fonts dynamically with media queries.
 It has one irritating caveat: no IE8 support!
 Fear not, typey can help.

-**em**
-In the way the `rem` unit is relative to the `html` element, `em` is relative to the parent `font-size`.
+`em` - In the way the `rem` unit is relative to the `html` element, `em` is relative to the parent `font-size`.
 It is supported in all browsers and also allows you to dynamically resize fonts with media queries.
 It can just get severely confusing when you have various nested elements - each with an `em` `font-size`.
 Typey functions and mixins accept a second parameter to help with this problem.

 ### Getting started

-Just like in compass Vertical Rhythm (how does one spell rythym?) we define our base font size and line height first.
+Just like in compass Vertical Rhythm we define our base font size and line height first.

 ```sass
 $base-font-size:    16px;